Chelsoconn/210/notes.md

 **Limiting Variable Scope**

 - Global variables can be helpful in some scenarios, e.g.,  application-wide configuration.
 However, most developers discourage  their use since they often lead to bugs.
 In general, you should limit  the scope of your variables as much as possible; smaller scopes limit  the risk that an outer scope might misuse the variable.

+**Lexical Scope (Static Scoping)**

+Javascript uses lexical scope to determine where it looks for a variable.
+The source code defines the scope.
+When you write a function it creates a scope even if the function never gets executed and has no variables of its own.
+There is a hierachy of scopes from the local scope of the code up to the program's global scope.

+Javascript searched this hierachy from the bottom to the top when trying to find a variable.
+When it finds the variable, it stops and returns it.
+This means that a lower scope variable can *shadow* or hide a variable with the same name in a higher scope.